 Online courses use the computer conferencing software Microsoft Teams, which is free to use as an attendee and runs on all major computers, tablets and smartphones.

 Do I need to be able to sit in the lotus position or any other special position?

 No!
 There is no special sitting position or physical requirements.
 For sitting meditation, the suggestion is to sit upright, with your upper body self-supporting (for example, away from the back of a chair).
 But if that isn’t practical, then you can sit however you choose.

 Is it suitable if I have a physical disability?

 I believe it is important to teach mindfulness both competently and ethically.
-Although mindfulness is not formally regulated in the UK, recommendations for ethical practice are provided by the UK Network for Mindfulness-Based Teachers (the UK Network) for training, practice and supervision, and I follow these guidelines, for example:
+Although mindfulness is not formally regulated in the UK, recommendations for ethical practice are provided by the British Association of Mindfulness Based Approaches (BAMBA) for training, practice and supervision, and I follow these guidelines, for example:

 - Formal and continual training – my training followed the UK Network guidance for training teachers, and I teach according to the guidelines expected for mindfulness teachers.
 This is the same approach recommended by the National Institute for Health and Care Excellence (NICE; the UK body providing evidence-based information for health and care professionals, including the NHS).